Sith: Knights of Ren

-The Knights of Ren were an organization of masked Force-wielding warriors, who serve as antagonists in the Star Wars sequel trilogy.
-The Knights were neither Sith nor Jedi, but a new generation of dark side warriors that emerged to fill the void left by the supposed demise of the last Sith Lords, Darth Sidious and Darth Vader.
+The Knights of Ren were an organization of masked Force-wielding warriors who serve as antagonists in the Star Wars sequel trilogy.
+The Knights were neither Sith nor Jedi but a new generation of dark side warriors that emerged to fill the void left by the supposed demise of the last Sith Lords, Darth Sidious and Darth Vader.
 The Knights of Ren did not adhere to any code, willing to do anything to triumph.
 Their name came from a lightsaber called the "Ren", which could only be wielded by their leader.
-The Knights consisted of ten individuals named Marinda, Massif, Fyodor, Bazzra, Ap'lek, Cardo, Kuruk, Trudgen, Ushar, and Vicrul, and were originally led by a man named Ren, who knew Supreme Leader Snoke.
+The Knights consisted of ten individuals named Marinda, Massif, Fyodor, Bazzra, Ap'lek, Cardo, Kuruk, Trudgen, Ushar, and Vicrul and were originally led by a man named Ren, who knew Supreme Leader Snoke.
 After Ben Solo's fall to the dark side, they allowed him to join and demanded that he get one "good death" to prove himself.
 Ben eventually killed Ren himself and became the new leader of the Knights, Kylo Ren, in addition to killing fellow former Jedi Padawan Voe.
-In The Rise of Skywalker, six remaining Knights (Ap'lek, Cardo, Kuruk, Trudgen, Ushar, and Vicrul) join Darth Sidious' Sith Eternal following Kylo's redemption, and are killed by the latter on Exegol.
+In The Rise of Skywalker, six remaining Knights (Ap'lek, Cardo, Kuruk, Trudgen, Ushar, and Vicrul) join Darth Sidious's Sith Eternal following Kylo's redemption and are killed by the latter on Exegol.

 Starkiller

 Starkiller (born Galen Marek) was the informal apprentice of Darth Vader, and the protagonist of the Star Wars: The Force Unleashed video games and literature.
 Born to a fugitive Jedi Knight after the Clone Wars, he was unnaturally strong in the use of the Force.
-Vader realized his potential when he came to kill his father, and subsequently raised him as his secret apprentice, giving him the code-name "Starkiller".
+Vader realized his potential when he came to kill his father, and subsequently raised him as his secret apprentice, giving him the code name "Starkiller".
 When he reached adulthood, Starkiller was sent to eliminate several fugitive Jedi, only to then be betrayed by Vader.
 Eventually, Starkiller turned to the light side and assisted in the formation of the Rebel Alliance, before defeating his former master and sacrificing himself for the Rebellion in a fight against Darth Sidious.
 Vader later cloned Starkiller in hopes of creating the perfect apprentice, but the clone followed the same path as the original Starkiller: turning to the light side and joining the Rebellion.

 Tol Skorr

 Tol Skorr was a human former Jedi Knight that was trained under Darth Tyranus (Count Dooku).
-He served as Dooku's bodyguard during the Clone Wars, and was very much disliked by Quinlan Vos.
+He served as Dooku's bodyguard during the Clone Wars and was very much disliked by Quinlan Vos.
 When Vos was revealed to have been spying on Dooku, Skorr and Asajj Ventress were sent to kill Vos.
 Skorr was ultimately killed by Vos, who Force-pushed him into lava.